tinko26/ao/docs/source-code.md

 title: "Source Code"
 ---

-# Source Code

-The source code of the framework is located in the `src` directory of the 🌎 [repository](https://github.com/tinko26/ao).
+The source code of the framework is located in the `src` directory of the repository.